swt30/waterworlds-paper/waterworlds.md

 This approach is promising because it is linked to the characteristic equilibrium temperature of the planet, which can be determined from observations, and so can be included in analyses of populations of planets.
 Through this, we might better understand what proportions of planets include substantial water content.

+> The temperature dependence is also important to take into account in approaches like that of @Kipping2013, where a watery interior model is used to place a lower bound on the atmospheric height of an observed planet.
+We have shown that the radius of a watery planet may be significantly higher than the zero-temperature, non-temperature-dependent case.
+Incorporating a surface temperature estimate into this approach should therefore give better constraints.

 From an observational perspective, these results are most interesting at intermediate pressures.
 At low pressures ($10^5$ Pa or 1 bar) we cannot claim that we accurately capture the behaviour of what is now essentially an atmosphere, since we include no prescription for radiative energy transport in our models.
-And at high pressures ($10^{10}$ Pa or 100,000 bar) any temperature dependence in the water equation of state disappears.
+At high pressures ($10^{10}$ Pa or 100,000 bar) any temperature dependence in the water equation of state disappears.
 The physical scenario most relevant for these models is therefore that of a water layer (ocean, ice, or supercritical fluid) underneath a thin or moderate atmosphere.

+> Other authors such as @Rogers2010a have included already volatile layers on top of interior structure models.
+Adding more complete temperature dependence to the interior portion of these planetary models is a worthwhile future direction if we wish to treat them as water-rich.

 We look forward to two developments in particular.
-The first is improved atmospheric characterisation, which will provide useful pressure and temperature boundary conditions at the base of the atmosphere.
+The first is improved atmospheric characterisation and modelling, which will provide useful pressure and temperature boundary conditions at the base of the atmosphere.
 The question of interior-atmospheric interactions is a rich one that is only starting to be explored.
 Integrating atmospheric and interior models promises progress on questions about surface chemistry, outgassing, and other processes that can shape the atmosphere of a planet.
-The second development that will make use of this work is improved spectral resolution on atmospheric observations, and in particular the ability to seek out atmospheric windows [@Madhusudhan2015]
+The second development that will make use of this work is improved spectral resolution on atmospheric observations, and in particular the ability to seek out atmospheric windows [@Madhusudhan2015].
 By observing at wavelengths which pass through the atmosphere, we can in principle directly measure the radius of any solid interior underneath that atmosphere, and thus have a better starting point for interpreting the interior structure.

+> # Acknowledgements {-}

+> We thank the anonymous reviewer for an insightful review and Chris Tout for helpful discussions.